brentmcconnell/brentmcconnell.github.io/_posts/2020-01-14-syslog-loganalytics.md

 ---
 layout: post
-title:  Forwarding Syslog to Azure LogAnalytics
+title:  Forwarding Syslog to Azure Log Analytics
 date: 2020-01-14
 summary: |
  This post looks at Linux Syslog in Azure and how we can forward log messages to